boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/bitly.md

 Use the following steps to authenticate with Bitly web service:

 1. Click the data source, and a login window will appear.
 Enter your Bitly account credentials to authorize.
-2. Click **Allow** in the authorization window to accept the scopes requested by Bold BI dashboards.
+2. Click on **Allow** in the authorization window to accept the scopes requested by Bold BI dashboards.

    > **NOTE:**  If permission is denied, the account will not be accessible from the dashboard.

-3. Set a name to identify the account and click **Next**.
+3. Provide a name to identify the account and click **Next**.
 4. You have now successfully authorized your connection.
 Click **Connect** to continue with the data source connection.
 5. To connect using an existing connected account, refer to [Connected Accounts](/working-with-data-sources/data-connectors/bitly/#connected-accounts-for-oauth-data-sources).